mjchao/Physics-Engine-Library/README.md

     * Anchored Spring
     * Unanchored Spring
 * Standalone tests for particles and rigidbodies - just to make sure the library seems to be working

+Please visit https://github.com/mjchao/Physics-Engine-Demos for some more sophisiticated uses of this library